tjhgibbs-git/discord-vc-bot/README.md

 ### 3. Generate Invite Link
 1. Go to "OAuth2" → "URL Generator"
-2. Check "bot" scope
+2. Check the following scopes:
-3. Check permissions:
+   - `bot`
+   - `applications.commands`
+3. Under "Bot Permissions", check:
    - Send Messages
    - Read Message History
    - Use Slash Commands
    - Manage Roles
    - View Channels
+4. **Do not check `messages.read`** — this is a deprecated scope for user accounts and not needed for bots.
-4. Use generated URL to invite bot to server
+5. Use the generated URL to invite the bot to your server

 ### 4. Server Configuration
 1. Create role "Voice Chat Notifications" in Server Settings → Roles